 Enjoy our best shots on a Hollywood Boulevard Photo Tour

 The Hollywood Boulevard Experience

-The section of Hollywood Boulevard that appeals to tourists runs between La Brea Avenue and Vine Street, a little over a mile.
+The section of Hollywood Boulevard that appeals to tourists runs between La Brea Avenue and Vine Street, a little more than a mile.
 It's also the home of the Hollywood Walk of Fame, footprints at Grauman's Chinese Theatre and Hollywood at Highland shopping and dining complex.

 Any time after mid-morning is lively.
 During daylight hours, you get views and can enjoy the throngs of tourists.
 At night, the Boulevard is neon-lit.

 What I Never Miss: People-watching here is some of the best anywhere.
 Best spots: Grauman's forecourt (where the hand- and footprints are) or upstairs at Hollywood and Highland where you can watch from above.
 It there's a new film playing in the main theatre at Grauman's Chinese, it's one of the most glamorous movie-going experiences anywhere, with gorgeous red curtains that swish open when the film starts and a few minutes inside before the lights go down give a good chance to see all that over-the-top ornamentation.

 I wish the short film at the Egyptian Theatre had been there when I first went.
 It's the best place to start your exploration.
 It will get you all revved up about how great the place was and is.

 What I'd Skip: I'd definitely skip the tacky "movie stars homes" tours, which from personal experience and by all accounts I've read are just plain boring.
 Avoid the folks trying to hand you things, too.
 Whatever they are, you probably don't want them.

 If you'd like to see more, use our walking tour guide.
 It will take you to most of the famous sights.